-Independent methodical working with reference to secondary literature and detailed knowledge of methods and theories of literature studies.
+By the end of the module students are able to work independently scientifically with reference to secondary literature.
+They furthermore have detailed knowledge of methods and theories of literature studies.

-Required: Lecture - Introduction to modern/contemporary German Literature
+Formal: Lecture - Introduction to German Literature Studies

-Studies

-Recommended: An interest in literary texts, questions considering the issue of literary

-criticism and theoretical concepts
+Recommended: An interest in literary texts, questions considering the issue of literary criticism and theoretical concepts

-Courses Hours per week ECTS
+Courses Hours per week Self-study

-Exercise class 2 6
+Seminar 2 8

-ECTS in total 6
+ECTS in total 5

-Form of assessment Oral exam (20 minutes) or term paper (about 12-15 pa
+Form of assessment Term paper

 Lecturer/Person in charge changing lecturer

 Duration of module 1 semester

-Offering Fall semester and Spring se emester
+Offering Fall semester and Spr ring semester

 Language German

+Grade graded

-Range of application Mannheim Master in Mana programs gement, other Master
+Range of application M.Sc.
+MMM, other N Master programs